Opening times 2017:

 Arisaig - the Safe Place.
 So thought Vikings, early Christian Saints, Catholic Priests.
-Bonnie Prince Charlie, Special Operations Executives during their World War II training.
+Bonnie Prince Charlie, and the Special Operations Executive during World War II training.

-Arisaig has provided shelter and safety to all, as well as to a wonderful variety of birds and wildlife.
+Arisaig has offered shelter and safety to all - and not just to people, but also to a wonderful variety of birds and wildlife.
 The village lies where na Garbh Criochan (the Rough Bounds) meet the calm waters of Loch nan Ceall (Loch of the Cells).
 Arisaig has always been a community of self-reliant people with a strong bond to their birthplace.
 They have prospered despite meagre resources and hardship.

-The Land, Sea and Islands Visitor Centre opened in July 1999 on the site of a derelict smiddy in a stunning situation in the heart of Arisaig village.
+The Land, Sea and Islands Visitor Centre was created out of the derelict smiddy in a stunning situation in the heart of Arisaig village.

-A small shop at the Centre sells local and island crafts and cards, as well as books on natural and local history, and provides information for visitors on what to see and where to stay in the area.
-And don't forgot to visit our Gallery of local photographs and prints!
+A small shop at the Centre sells local and island crafts and cards, as well as an excellent selection of books on natural and local history, and provides information for visitors on what to see and where to stay in the area

 74 pages, laminated covers, comb-bound.
 Author: David Harrison.